Frank Murphy (radio personality): Marc & Kim and Frank Show, WWST

 In April 2005, Murphy joined Marc Anthony and Kim Hansard for the Marc & Kim and Frank show at Star 102.1 (WWST).
 It was renamed the Marc & Kim Show in June 2013 when Frank left the show to concentrate on his duties at sister station WNOX.
 Murphy was also heard on weekends as a music deejay and as one of two rotating hosts of the cluster's public affairs program.

 WNOX

 From November, 2013 to December, 2019, Murphy hosted the afternoon show on 93.1 WNOX, which aired a classic hits format.
 Murphy often represented WNOX as emcee of various functions including the City of Knoxville's New Year's Eve celebration, the Knox Asian Festival, the Greater Knoxville Heart Walk, and the Walk to End Alzheimer's.
 Murphy hosted the station's morning show from January 2 to September 4, 2020.

 WPLA

 On February 15, 2021, Murphy began hosting the midday show on 104.9 WPLA, which aired a classic hits format under the brand LakeFM.
 He was moved to the afternoon shift in 2022.

 WGAP

-On September 25, 2023, Murphy began hosting the afternoon show on 105.9 & 1400 WGAP, which airs a classic hits format under the brand FUN FM.
+On September 25, 2023, Murphy began hosting the afternoon show on 105.9 & 1400 WGAP, which aired a classic hits format under the brand FUN 105.9.